fleetdm/fleet/frontend/redux/README.md

 ### App State

 App state contains information about the general app setup and information.
-It contains a `config` object with data on the user's organization and Kolide setup.
+It contains a `config` object with data on the user's organization and Fleet setup.
 Additionally, the app state in Redux controls rendering the side navigation as a mobile view, and displaying the Kolide jagged background image located on specific pages such as the login page.